 Applying for Honors

-The Department expects students to submit their proposals at the end of the second semester of the junior year, so that it may consider the projects during its last meeting in early May.
-The Department may approve, provisionally approve, or not approve the proposal.
+The department may approve, provisionally approve, or not approve the proposal.
 If the approval is provisional, students will be asked to revise the proposal and resubmit it for final approval; if not approved, students may still present a new proposal the following fall (however, without the benefit of time for revision).

-At the latest, your application must be submitted one week before the first Department meeting of the fall semester (usually this meeting takes place before or close to September 15th).
+At the latest, your application must be submitted one week before the first Department meeting of the fall semester (usually this meeting takes place before or close to September 15).
 Once approved, proposals are sent to the College Subcommittee on Honors and Independent Programs (SHIP) for final approval (mid to late September).
-The final decision regarding admission to the Honors program rests with that committee.
+The final decision regarding admission to the honors program rests with that committee.

 All applications must include:

-Submit to the appropriate Director of Honors (ARH; ARS/ARU) a thesis proposal consisting of 500-1,000 words (2-4 pages) containing:
+Submit to the appropriate director of honors (ARH; ARS/ARU) a thesis proposal consisting of 500 to 1,000 words (two to four pages) containing:

 - A description of the broader scholarly issue to be investigated